-Some have called the push to develop ties in the Arctic a “charm offensive,” aimed at enabling China to develop lasting ties in a region they have no claim to.
-Others have pointed out that the Chinese civilian presence could strengthen future military capabilities in the region due to China’s so-called “dual use” policy, whereby all scientific and economic ventures are intended to also improve upon state or military projects.
+Some have called the push to develop ties in the Arctic a “charm offensive,” aimed at enabling China to develop lasting ties in a region it has no claim to.
+Others have pointed out that a Chinese civilian presence could strengthen future military capabilities in the region due to China’s so-called “dual use” policy, whereby all scientific and economic ventures are intended to also improve upon state or military projects.

 The Arctic State That Wasn’t